cul-it/archival-storage-ingest/README.md

 In the previous version of the application, the expectation was that by combining the data_path, depositor, collection and filepath attributes, you would get the absolute path of the source asset and dest_path, depositor, collection and filepath attributes for the target SFS location.
 (The filepath was generated on the fly by combining keys in the old ingest manifest.)

 The new format requires each package in the ingest manifest to specify source_path attribute.
 The expectation is that by combining the source_path and the filepath attributes for each file in the package, you would get the absolute path of the source asset.
 Thus, the data_path attribute is deprecated and not supported.
-By the same token, combining the dest_path and filepath would give you the target SFS location.

-Please note that the S3 key generation still relies on depositor and collection attributes.
+We no longer use SFS.

 ### Ingest queuer